PJV#29

 -- Shira Landau

-A group of teenagers sprawled across an expanse of grass that scarcely accommodated all of them.
+A group of teenagers sprawled across an expanse of grass.
 Among them sat two well-spoken adults, passionately discussing Habonim Dror, the Labor Zionist Youth Movement, and aliyah, the commitment to live in Israel.
 The teenagers’ eyes enlarged to the size of lifesavers; they searched for a safe place where their thoughts could settle down.
+I found myself confounded -- unsure of what to think -- as my previous concept of Habonim Dror vanished.

 For the past 16 years, Habonim Dror North America, the Labor Zionist Youth Movement, has organized the MBI program for its post-campers, although it remains open to all rising high school juniors.
 Participants from Habonim Dror’s seven camps across the United States and Canada are invited to come together for this five-week program to form "the eighth machaneh (camp)."
 The mobile machaneh does extensive traveling across the country and engages in regular peulot (discussion-based activities), primarily focused on various aspects of Israel.
 The program emphasizes the development of personal connections to Israel through the exploration of Israel’s land, of its history, and of the history of Habonim Dror.